Everyday I would say ‘me yete’ when I’d leave the house, as we never say, I am going

-Everyday I would say ‘me yet’ and call at a specific time to ask have you eaten dinner, how is baba, has he eaten, okay bye.
-Few words and then when I’d return I would check on my aai and Baba.
+then later, I’d call at a specific time to ask have you eaten dinner, how is baba, has he eaten, okay bye.
+Few words and then when I’d return late at night, I would check on my aai and Baba.
+How times change when they get older and we become adults.
 Sometimes aai would get up to go to the toilet and we would be like ghosts in the dark.
-Next morning, would be a good morning raani and life would go on.
+Next morning, she’d say, ‘good morning raani’ (good morning queen) and life would go on.

-In my baba’s case he was sharp till his last breath, so we could bid him a farewell.
+In my baba’s case, he was sharp till his last breath, so we could bid him a farewell.
 This month its already six months since aai’s demise and I still feel often, I have to call at 8pm, I haven’t asked if they ate.
 I still feel on Sunday afternoons I need to check on them, ask if they want anything.

 Today’s international chocolate day and my aai would sneer at anything that had chocolate.
 My baba simply loved anything chocolate.
 I take after him for the same.
 (Gladly).
 Ate a Lindt in his memory and shared this sentiment with her, looking at her photo.
 Of course she knew we were by her side and she was NOT alone..but for 25 days I said aai bye, me yete hoping she had heard me.